Please note the information below is for road traffic accident claims only.

 Yes.
 We still need to receive an official medical report from a doctor, in order to establish the extent of the injury and the amount of time it took for you to recover.
 Even if you are no longer suffering from any pain, a medical professional’s opinion is necessary for us to recover the right amount of compensation.

-What does No Win No Fee actually mean?
+What Does No Win No Fee Actually Mean?

 In the event that you are not already insured with ATE (After the Event Legal Expense Insurance) then you will also need to purchase this to cover any costs that you need to pay to the other side.

-What is a Conditional Fee Agreement?
+What Is A Conditional Fee Agreement?

-A Conditional Fee Agreement is the written agreement that formalises the no-win no-fee arrangement.
+A Conditional Fee Agreement is the written agreement that formalises the No-Win-No-Fee arrangement.
 It’s a document designed to give you peace of mind; legally stating that you won’t have to pay a penny in the unlikely event that your claim is unsuccessful.
 The terms of Bott and Co’s Conditional Fee Agreement mean that we limit our costs (i.e. how much we charge you) no matter how much work we do on your case.

-What is Before the Event insurance?
+What Is Before The Event Insurance?

 Before the Event insurance is a pre-existing insurance policy, in other words when you take out insurance just in case something happens.
 Common types of Before the Event insurance include car insurance and household contents insurance.
-Sometime legal expenses can be attached to the Before the Event insurance too.
+Sometimes legal expenses can be attached to the Before the Event insurance too.

-What is After the Event Legal Expense insurance?
+What Is After The Event Legal Expense Insurance?